wasp-lang/wasp/web/docs/project/env-vars.md

     REACT_APP_SOME_VAR_NAME=somevalue
     ```

-`.env.server` should not be committed to version control as it can contain secrets and is therefore by default already ignored in the `.gitignore` file that comes with a new Wasp app.
+`.env.server` should not be committed to version control as it can contain secrets, while `.env.server` can be versioned as it must not contain any secrets.
-On the other hand, `.env.client` can be committed as it must not contain any secrets.
+By default, in the `.gitignore` file that comes with a new Wasp app, we ignore all dotenv files.

 :::info Dotenv files
   `dotenv` files are a popular method for storing configuration: to learn more about them in general, check out the [dotenv npm package](https://www.npmjs.com/package/dotenv).